MEMBER STORIES

 It’s important to remember though that with a CIC, if the business closes, you have to give the assets to another similarly structured business, you cannot keep them for yourself.

-What start-up challenges have you faced and how have you overcome them?
+What start-up challenges did you face and how did you overcome them?

-Initially, I approached the education sector as I know health and wellbeing learning was an important part of the syllabus in primary, secondary and further education.
-Some people were a bit concerned that our programmes were not completely aligned with mainstream teaching programmes but after our breakthrough with primary schools, others followed, and we have now run courses for college staff.
+Initially, I approached the education sector as I knew health and wellbeing learning was an important part of the syllabus in primary, secondary and further education.
+Some people were concerned that our programmes were not completely aligned with mainstream teaching programmes but after our breakthrough with primary schools, others followed.
+We have now run courses for college staff.
 We have also moved into the corporate sector, assisting businesses to ensure their staff are being encouraged to maintain their health and wellbeing.

-How has the Amazon Small Business Accelerator e-learning programme helped you?
+How did the Amazon Small Business Accelerator e-learning programme help you?

-The building a community and creating content modules have been very helpful because I wasn't sure about how to bring my potential customers from disparate sectors together and to get their attention for the Fun and Fit Bike proposition.
+The building a community and creating content modules were very helpful because I wasn't sure about how to bring my potential customers from disparate sectors together and get their attention for the Fun and Fit Bike proposition.

 I learnt two very important lessons from the videos I watched:

-First, the need to identify and develop relationships with potential customers who would see the value in my product, which I did initially by sending e-brochures.
+First, the need to identify and develop relationships with potential customers who would see the value of my product, which I did initially by sending e-brochures.

 What are your plans for the future of your business?